Year 2 2025 - 2026

 You, Me, Everyone

-In Autumn 1 we will be focusing on our No Outsiders books.
+This half term we will be focusing on our No Outsiders books.
 We will look at the following three books and themes.

 The Great Big Book of Families by Mary Hoffman- To understand what diversity is.